nabulator/nabulator.github.io/src/minipad.md

 **thick** to **thin**:

 - Use a firm and flat mounting surface
-- Use a soft rubber or spring to actuate
+- Use a soft rubber or springy material to actuate
 - Do **NOT** bend, dent or kink

 ### Circuit